allpaca/V8Harvest/V8Harvest_2013.md

     xmm4 += xmm1 * xmm3;
     xmm5 += xmm1 * xmm2;

-    var t = phi1;
+    // Now swap values of phi1 and phi2 to create cycle between phis. var t = phi1;
     phi1 = phi2;
     phi2 = t;
   }

+  // Now we want to get values of phi1 and phi2.
+However we would like to
+  // do it in a way that does not produce any uses of phi1&phi2 that have
-  result[0] = (O === 0) ? phi1 : phi2;
+  // a register beneficial policy.
+How?
+We just hide these uses behind phis. result[0] = (O === 0) ? phi1 : phi2;
   result[1] = (O !== 0) ? phi1 : phi2;
 }